LucyOkolocha/Data-Exploration/README.md

 # Data-Exploration
-In this project, I explored the Covid-19 dataset which I downloaded from Our World in Data The data exploration process are:
+In this project, I used SQL Server to explore the Covid-19 dataset which I downloaded from "Our World in Data".
+The data exploration process are:
 Total Cases vs Total Deaths
 Total Cases vs Population - to shows what percentage of population got covid